 Are you stuck in your life, privately or professionally?
-Do your complaints and/or problems take on such forms that you have the feeling you won’t be able to get out of them yourself?
+Do your complaints and/or problems are at at point where you have the feeling you won’t be able to get out of them yourself?
 Then you can come to us.
 Also if your complaints and/or problems create such limitations in your functioning in relational, social and/or professional areas that you yourself consider help needed, you can come to us.

 For what complaints and problems can you come to us?

 If you feel a depressed mood a great deal of the time, experience loss of enjoyment or lack of interest in daily activities, you often feel exhausted and/or you’re having trouble with varying moods.

 If you often feel tense, are having sleeping problems, experience compulsive symptoms and/or are having panic attacks.